Sharna Burgess Goes Topless In Sexy Vacation Shot As ‘DWTS’ Pro Lives Her Best Life

 In recent weeks, Sharna has been in Australia working as a judge on their current run of Dancing with the Stars.
 The season isn’t over yet, but Burgess took a break for a few days and headed to Bali with one of her besties, hair stylist Kennedy Van Dyke.

-Both Sharna and Kennedy have been sharing photos and video clips documenting their adventures in Bali and they are clearly having the time of lives.
+Both Sharna and Kennedy have been sharing photos and video clips documenting their adventures in Bali and they are clearly having the time of their lives.
 In her latest Instagram photo, Burgess shared a gorgeous shot showing her topless in the water, the lush landscape of Bali surrounding her.

 The stunning photo shows the Dancing with the Stars pro from the back and she’s turning her head over her shoulder to look back at the camera.
 Her fire-engine red hair is piled up on top of her head in a messy bun and some tan lines from where her bikini top usually sits are visible.
 This picture also prominently features one of Sharna’s tattoos, a treble clef on her back that represents her love for dance and music.

-Sharna indicated that the photo was taking at the Hanging Gardens of Bali, a luxury villa resort.
+Sharna indicated that the photo was taken at the Hanging Gardens of Bali, a luxury villa resort.
 Burgess is lounging in her villa’s private infinity pool with the jungle view in the background.
-This sexy shot of the DWTS was a popular one with her fans, as nearly 60,000 of her 845,000 Instagram followers liked the post within the first 12 hours or so it was on the site.
+This sexy shot of the DWTS judge was a popular one with her fans, as nearly 60,000 of her 845,000 Instagram followers liked the post within the first 12 hours it was on the site.

 Hundreds of Sharna’s fans commented on the photo with many noting that she was gorgeous and looked like a real-life Ariel.
 The shot only showed a portion of Burgess’ stunning dancer’s body, but it showcased just enough to get the DWTS star’s fans buzzing.